-Key Information - innovative manufacturing solutions
+Key Information - innovative solutions and support

 BiP Solutions is a global market leader in the provision of cutting-edge solutions and services that help optimise supply chain value.
 The company's services are all inter-related and supportive of one another.

 BiP has been a profitable enterprise in each of its 28 years of trading.

 In May 2012, the company underwent a restructure into three Divisions – Business Intelligence, Global Services and Central Services.

 The Business Intelligence Division is primarily focused on private sector customers, meeting their needs through a range of web-based intelligence tools and conferences, events and training seminars.